DOING THE HEART GOOD

-"My life has returned to my pre-heart attack days with the wonderful care I'm receiving at Summit Cardiology," he said.
-"Dr. Weeks is just great.
-I appreciate my life and do everything I can to reduce the risk factors for another event."
+“My life has returned to my pre-heart attack days with the wonderful care I’m receiving at Summit Cardiology,” he said.
+“Dr. Weeks is just great.
+I appreciate my life and do everything I can to reduce the risk factors for another event.”
 Dealing with cardiovascular disease can be a challenging experience.
-The board-certified cardiologists and nurse practitioners at Summit Cardiology and Western Washington Cardiology work with patients, their families and other members of the healthcare team to provide the best possible care in a supportive and comfortable environment.
-Both practices are committed to clinical excellence and each offers comprehensive consultation and diagnostic testing services, including electrophysiology, interventional cardiology, vascular and endovascular medicine, cardiac and vascular imaging, and treatment of congestive heart failure.
+The board-certified cardiologists and nurse practitioners at Summit Cardiology work with patients, their families and other members of the healthcare team to provide the best possible care in a supportive and comfortable environment.
+They are committed to clinical excellence and offer comprehensive consultation and diagnostic testing services, including electrophysiology, interventional cardiology, vascular and endovascular medicine, cardiac and vascular imaging, and treatment of congestive heart failure.

-Following Northwest Hospital's affiliation with the UW Medicine health system, both Summit Cardiology and Western Washington Cardiology became part of the UW Medicine Regional Heart Center family of providers.
+Following Northwest Hospital’s affiliation with the UW Medicine health system, Summit Cardiology became part of the UW Medicine Regional Heart Center family of providers.
 The UW Medicine Regional Heart Center is internationally recognized for its expert, multidisciplinary team of cardiologists, cardiothoracic surgeons and other highly trained clinicians, and its ability to perform even the most advanced and complex cardiac procedures.